-FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMO C622.01: DEVELOP COST REPORTING FRAMEWORK AND METHODOLOGY FY 2024/25 EOA will support San Mateo County Permittees to develop their first annual fiscal analysis due with the FY 2024/25 Annual Reports by answering Permittee questions, as possible within the available budget.
-On-call support to San Mateo County Permittees during development of their first annual fiscal analysis due with the FY 2024/25 Annual Reports by answering questions, as possible within available budget. \$5,012
+FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 722.01: UPDATE COST REPORTING FRAMEWORK AND PROVIDE ON-CALL SUPPORT FY 2025-26 EOA will support San Mateo County Permittees to develop their first annual fiscal analysis due with the FY 2024-25 Annual Reports by answering Permittee questions, as possible within the available budget.
+EOA will also provide in-kind services on behalf of C/CAG to the BAMSC regional project for updating the Bay Area Cost Reporting Framework and Guidance Manual to provide cost reports consistent with the State Water Board's Municipal Cost Reporting Policy.
+On-call support to San Mateo County Permittees during development of their first annual fiscal analysis due with the FY 2024/25 Annual Report and development of their FY 2025/26 fiscal analysis, as possible within available budget.
+Participation in the BAMSC regional project to update the Bay Area Cost Reporting Framework and Guidance Manual. \$11,612